afinemax/Astron_2024/README.md

   - [x] Look into making simulated, injecting simulations into `.fil` files for testing.
 	- `fitburst` has a cool `simulate_burst.py` script that can simulate dedispersed or dispersed dynamic spectrums
 	- [will](https://github.com/josephwkania/will/tree/master) is a simulator that can be used to inject (and extract!) simulated pulses into `.fil` files!
-        - [ ] Struggling on controlling the amplitude (SNR) of the injected signal
+        - [ ] Struggling on controlling the amplitude (SNR) of the injected signal, talked to Dirk who offered advice but haven't worked on this in a while
  - [x] Work on making the pipeline run in real time
-	- Figure out how many CPUs I can use before I cause the IQ stuff to crash.
-		- system crashes a lot now :(( not sure the cause, I think maybe telescope tours?
-		- `check_frb.py` might run after each crash on the partial `.fil` file, this is bad?
-The `fetch` calls are bad.
 	- [x] Modify storage location of `.fil` files from `/date` to `/date/>bandname<` for runnning the pipeline in real time
 		- [x] Modify `frb_dashboard.py` for the new file organization
         - [x] Make a `good` dir to hold all the good `.h5` and `.png` files located at `/date/good`
-	- storage managment
-                - delete older data to make space for new data
-			- Should I delete as we process them? or do this by hand still?
-                - keep data corresponding to good candidates
-                - have option to save all the `fil` files
+	- [ ] Figure out what causes the pipeline to crash, and adjust the number of CPU cores as needed
-        - record raw voltages
+- [x] record raw voltages
-		- not sure how to record raw voltages
+	- [x] Understand how to record raw voltages aka baseband data
+	- [x] wrote function to slice a small chunk of data into a new file for a candidate
+	- [ ] write a function to convert arrival times for different frequency bands based on the DM
+	- [ ] write function to loop through candidates, and then delete the big baseband files

   ### To Do:
   - [ ] Understand what Paul and Tammo did to have the data record on Uranus